AgenceTogoDigital/opendata-backend/README.md

 The [full documentation][readthedocs-url] is hosted on Read the Docs.

-udata is maintained by [opendata.gouv.tg](https://opendata.gouv.tg/), the French public agency in charge of open data. opendata.gouv.tg is responsible for publishing udata's roadmap and for building consensus around it.
+udata is maintained by [opendata.gouv.tg ](https://opendata.gouv.tg /), the
+French public agency in charge of open data. opendata.gouv.tg  is responsible for publishing udata's roadmap and for building consensus around it.

 It is collectively taken care of by members of the